ionStici/react/mds/react/how-rendering-works.md

 These side effects should be performed in event handler functions and using the `useEffect` hook.

-Note: When react's strict mode is activated in React 18, our effects will run twice, but only in development phase, that's why we usually get 2 console logs.
+Note: When react's strict mode is activated, our effects will run twice, but only in development phase, that's why we usually get 2 console logs.

 ## 1. Render is Triggered